Sadyr Japarov: Foreign policy

+Japarov has favorable views of China.
+He described the China-Kyrgyzstan relations as the closest it has ever been.
+He has stated that China and Kyrgyzstan are dedicated to opposing East Turkestan terrorist forces, including through the repatriation of suspects.

-Sadyr Japarov has suggested Kyrgyzstan pay off debt to China with mineral concessions.
+Japarov has suggested Kyrgyzstan pay off debt to China with mineral concessions.

-On 2–3 March 2021, Japarov visited Nur-Sultan, where he held consultations with Kazakhstan President Kassym-Jomart Tokayev and former president Nursultan Nazarbayev.
+On 2–3 March 2021, Japarov visited Astana, where he held consultations with Kazakhstan President Kassym-Jomart Tokayev and former president Nursultan Nazarbayev.
 Japarov secured a protocol aimed to ensure energy security of Kyrgyzstan by preventing Toktogul Reservoir from running out of water to a critical level.
 During the visit, Japarov said that "there are no political contradictions between our countries" and that "We have many common interests".
 He visited Tashkent a week later, where he and Uzbek President Shavkat Mirziyoev agreed to solve all border issues in three months.